The superficial fibular nerve (superficial peroneal nerve) is a nerve of the lower limb.

 The superficial fibular nerve is a terminal branch of the common fibular nerve.

 It arises at the neck of the fibula, descending between the fibularis muscles and the lateral side of the extensor digitorum longus.
 Here, it gives rise to motor branches, which supply the fibularis longus and brevis.
 The nerve continues its descent, with a purely cutaneous function, providing sensory innervation to the anterolateral aspect of the lower leg.

 When the superficial fibular nerve reaches the lower third of the leg, it pierces the deep crural fascia and terminates by dividing into the medial and intermedial dorsal cutaneous nerves.
 These nerves enter the foot to innervate the majority of its dorsal surface.

-They act to evert the foot, and thus act at the subtalar joint (eversion is the action of turning the foot outwards).
+These muscles act to evert the foot (turn outwards) at the subtalar joint.
 They also weakly contribute to plantarflexion, although this action is mainly carried out by the gastrocnemius and the soleus muscles.

-The superficial fibular nerve provides cutaneous innervation to certain areas of the leg and foot (green in the diagram below):
+The superficial fibular nerve provides cutaneous innervation to certain areas of the leg and foot: